 Step 2: While not absolutely necessary, it is best to perform Step 1 under Long Drive Belt Replacement to eliminate tension forces on the intermediate shaft.
-Steps 7 and 8 show reengaging the long drive belt which is done after replacing the V-belt
+Steps 7 and 8 in the same section show reengaging the long drive belt which is done after replacing the V-belt

-Step 3: Open the motor housing by lifting firmly on either of the cover tabs.
-Lift the cover until it is supported by a magnet on the underside of the control panel as shown in Figure 17.
+Step 3: Open the motor housing by lifting firmly on the cover tab.
+Lift the prop rod and insert it into the pocket on the underside of the cover as shown in Figure 17.
 From underneath the motor housing, loosen the nuts on the four motor mounting bolts just enough that the motor can be slid closer to the intermediate shaft.
 Carriage bolts have been used so it is not necessary to put a wrench on the bolts which are difficult to access inside the housing.